silvia-odwyer/Onyx/README.md

 A complete list of currently working commands can be found below.

+## UPDATES
+- Captcha generation now possible! `-captcha Only humans can read this.`
+- Get rhyming words. `-rhyme red`
+- Overlaying of audio fully fixed.
+- Check how popular your name is with `-name [your name]`

 ## Invite To Your Server
 [Just click here to invite Onyx to your server!](https://discordapp.com/oauth2/authorize?&client_id=444948120573313024&scope=bot&permissions=0)